IshanMehta115/Rabin-Signature/README.md

 ## 9. Modified Miller-rabin test

-## 10. Part 1: Check divisibility by small primes
+## a.
+Part 1: Check divisibility by small primes

 We check if the input odd integer is divisible by any of the precomputed primes.
 If it is divisible by any of the primes then we are sure that this number is not prime and we return False.

 Otherwise we apply the second part (Miller-rabin test) to this integer.

-## 11. Part 2: Miller rabin test
+## b.
+Part 2: Miller rabin test

 Input odd integer is $p$